u88803494/flourish/docs/configuration/ports.md

   - Provides flexibility for future frontend apps

 - **Backend services**: 6000-6999
-  - Reserved for NestJS and other backend services
+  - Reserved for backend services (e.g., Supabase Edge Functions)
-  - 6888 chosen for Flourish API for clarity and distinction

 ## Why Centralized Configuration is Not Used